52147/Data-Structure-Note/README.md

 ### Binary Tree

-* A data structure that supports insertion, searching, and deletion in O(log N) average time.
+* supports insertion, searching, and deletion in O(log N) average time.
 * one node that can only have two children, which neamed them left and right
 * BT can be empty or consist a root, a left, a right.(left, right can be empty)
-* all smaller keyed nodes are in the left subtree and all larger keyed nodes are in the right subtree.
+* smaller keyed nodes are in the left subtree and larger keyed nodes are in the right subtree.
 * Duplicates are not allowed.